 With most businesses now back open, many business owners are assessing how best to respond to the ongoing challenges posed by COVID-19.
-As trading conditions remain uncertain, restructuring is one option which many business owners will need to consider.
+As trading conditions remain uncertain, restructuring is one option that many business owners will need to consider.

 While restructuring could be a good option for your business, there are some risks to consider.